MFernando2522/VIBECODE/README.md

 ------------------------------------------------------------------------
 HOW TO PLAY GAME:
-1. Run file AdventureGame (ensuring files are in same directory)
+1. Run file AdventureGame, after making sure its called AdventureGame.java (ensuring files are in same directory and initalized correctly)
 2. Type ONLY the letter given to choose a choice
    NOTE that IF you dont put down the letter out of the choices given you WILL lose automatically lmao
 4. When game over or ending won, please select Y or N to continue playing or to leave game.